ibm-cloud-docs/cloud-infrastructure/mssql-db-migration.md

 * Sample test for table data.
 * Sample test for indexes or column constraints.
 * Sample test for triggers, stored procedures, views.
-* Make sure application configuration is updated to consume new database and test the application.
+* Make sure that the application configuration is updated to consume new database and test the application.
 * Apply licenses to SQL Server databases.